✅ Subscribe for 10% off your first order online ✅ Subscribe for 10% off

 Dwarf Fruit Treet

-Stake them to two-thirds of their height to keep the root area steady and protect them when spring winds start.
+Stake exposed trees to two-thirds of their height to keep the root area steady and protect them when spring winds start.

 Lift and divide favourite perennials now – free plants are often under your nose.

-Daphne, wintersweet and boronias are just some of the wonderfully scented shrubs that can be planted – preferably near a walkway or a doorway.
+Daphne, wintersweet and boronias are just some of the wonderfully scented shrubs available now – preferably near a walkway or a doorway.

 Prune deciduous fruit trees and spray with copper and oil mixed together.